georgeliu95/TensorRT/plugin/normalizePlugin/README.md

 - [Known issues](#known-issues)

 ## Description

+> NOTE: This plugin is deprecated.
+Its functionality has been superseded by the `INormalizationLayer`.

 The `normalizePlugin`  is used for the L2 normalization layer, which is generally used in deep learning models such as ParseNet and SSD during TensorRT inference.
 This plugin is included in TensorRT.